FeralInteractive/gamemode/README.md

 ## Features

 ### Scheduling
-GameMode can leverage support for soft real time mode if the running kernel supports `SCHED_ISO`, controlled by the `softrealtime` option.
+GameMode can leverage support for soft real time mode if the running kernel supports `SCHED_ISO` (not currently supported in upstream kernels), controlled by the `softrealtime` option.
 This adjusts the scheduling of the game to real time without sacrificing system stability by starving other processes.

 GameMode can adjust the nice priority of games to give them a slight IO and CPU priority over other background processes, controlled by the `renice` option.
 This only works if your user is permitted to adjust priorities within the limits configured by PAM.
 GameMode can be configured to take care of it by passing `with-pam-group=group` to the build options where `group` is a group your user needs to be part of.
 For more information, see `/etc/security/limits.conf`.